 Child Victims of Neglect Due to Domestic Violence

-Parents who are victims of domestic violence may neglect their children for a number of reasons.
-They may give full attention to the abusive partner in an effort to appease and control the level of violence, or they may be unresponsive to children due to their own fears.
+Parents who are victims of domestic violence may neglect their children for several reasons.
+They may give full attention to the abusive partner to appease and control the level of violence, or they may be unresponsive to children due to their own fears.
 In either case, the children can be seriously affected.
 According to Sykes and Symons-Moulton (1990), children who are neglected may show physical signs including failure to thrive, developmental delay, and listlessness.
 Behavioral problems may include begging for or stealing food and eating inappropriate objects; erratic school attendance; poor social relationships with peers; and delinquent acts such as vandalism, drug use, and drinking.

-At the other extreme, some victims of domestic violence are so fearful of the abusive partner’s focusing their anger on the children that they overdiscipline them in an effort to control the children’s behavior and protect them from what they perceive as greater abuse.
+At the other extreme, some victims of domestic violence are so fearful of the abusive partner’s focusing their anger on the children that they over discipline them to control the children’s behavior and protect them from what they perceive as greater abuse.

 Edleson (1997) advises caution in interpreting findings regarding the impact of witnessing domestic violence on the basis that each child will experience adult domestic violence in unique ways depending on a variety of factors including the child’s gender, age, and relationship with adults in the home.
-In addition, many studies of child witnesses have drawn samples primarily from children residing in shelters thereby contributing more extreme findings than actually exist.
-Many children may, in fact, demonstrate a resilience to the violence by learning to cope with it in a number of constructive ways (Peled, 1993).
+Also, many studies of child witnesses have drawn samples primarily from children residing in shelters thereby contributing more extreme findings than actually exist.
+Many children may, in fact, demonstrate resilience to violence by learning to cope with it in several constructive ways (Peled, 1993).

 Thus, while witnessing abuse may at times rise to the level of psychological abuse of the child, for many children in such circumstances, this is not the case.
 Many battered women do attend to the psychological needs of their children.
 Witnessing abuse should be viewed as a potential risk factor rather than conclusive evidence of child maltreatment (Schechter and Edleson, draft due 1999).